 - Liaising with staff at licensed premises, Street Pastors, and patrolling police officers to build relationships and trust that will enhance Bristol’s reputation for safety.

 The Safeguarding team report back on a range of issues including waste, vulnerability, litter, and incidents, enabling the City Centre BID operations team to identify and implement further improvements.

-Pictured are Sam and Martin, who will be our usual Safeguarding Marshals.
+Pictured are Sam and Martin, our usual Safeguarding Marshals.
 If you see them when you are out and about in the City Centre BID area, or when you are working in one of the venues, do say hello.